Would you like to learn how to write music?

 If it's your own music, writing music is also composing music.

 Some believe that composing music is only for professional composers, and would never attempt to write a song themselves.
+What a sad limitation, that music composition is somehow only for a selected few...

-Well I dare to say that anyone with some knowledge of music can start learning how to write music on their own!
+Well, I dare to say that anyone with some knowledge of music can start learning how to write music!
+I also dare to say that music belongs to everyone.
+Use it.
+Enjoy it.
+Love it.
+Create it.
+And WRITE it!

-Learning how to write music is not so much a talent as it is an acquired and developed skill, but even as a beginner you can start composing with only a few easy techniques.
+Learning how to write music is not so much a talent, as it is an acquired and developed skill.
+But even as a beginner, you can start composing with only a few easy techniques.

-So, except for great imagination and a basic knowledge of musical notation- what do you need to start composing?
+So, except for great imagination and basic knowledge of musical notation- what do you need to start composing?

 But you could also go low-tech and invite friends who play or sing to test-drive your new piece!